orskovacs/rest-doc-gen/readme.md

 # ApiGen

-Automatic documentation generation for REST API inputs and outputs using LLM.
+Automatic documentation generator for REST API inputs and outputs using LLM technology.